 - Seats: 60

-- Wine: a well-chosen list travels the world, kicking off at around the £18 mark
+- Wine: a well-chosen list travels the world, kicking in the early £20's

 - Nearest station: Bourne End Rail

 - Directions: See the map on this page.